-The bill requires credentialing entities to provide a list to DCF no later than April 1, 2015, of all recovery residences or recovery residence administrators which it has certified and hold valid certificates of compliance.
+The bill requires credentialing entities to provide a list to DCF no later than April 1, 2016, of all recovery residences or recovery residence administrators which it has certified and hold valid certificates of compliance.
 DCF in turn must publish these lists on its website.
 The bill allows a recovery residence or recovery residence administrator to be excluded from the list upon written request to DCF.

 The bill amends s.
-397.407, F.S., to require, effective October 1, 2015, that a licensed service provider refer a current or discharged patient only to a recovery residence that holds a valid certificate of compliance, is actively managed by a certified recovery residence administrator, or both, or is owned and operated by a licensed service provider.
+397.407, F.S., to require, effective July 1, 2016, that if a licensed service provider refers a current or discharged patient to a recovery residence it only refers that patient to a recovery residence that holds a valid certificate of compliance, is actively managed by a certified recovery residence administrator, or both, or is owned and operated by a licensed service provider or a licensed service provider's wholly owned subsidiary.